Prospects for device-independent quantum key distribution: Detailed protocol description

 where $\xi(n,\ecEC)$ lies between $1.05$ and $1.2$ for ``typical'' values of $n$ and $\ecEC$.
 (More precise characterizations can be found in~\cite{TMP+17}, which gives for instance an estimate

 for a constant $\xi_1$ and a specific function $\tilde{\xi}$.)
 Furthermore, some protocols used in practice do not have a theoretical bound on $\ecEC$ (for a given $\cmax$), only heuristic estimates.

 Fortunately, as mentioned earlier, the choice of error-correction procedure in Step~\ref{step:guess} will have no effect in our proof of the soundness of Protocol~\ref{prot:DIQKD} (as long as $\cmax$ is a fixed parameter), only its completeness.
 This means that as long as we are willing to accept heuristic values for $\ecom$, we can use the heuristic values of $\ecEC$ provided by using some ``practical'' error-correction procedure in Step~\ref{step:guess}, and the value of $\esound$ (i.e.~how ``secure'' the protocol is) will be completely unaffected.
-The critical point to remember is that $\cmax$ is a value to be fixed before the protocol begins, and Alice and Bob \emph{must} stop Step~\ref{step:guess} once they have reached that number of communicated bits.
-With this in mind, we remark that while we mainly focus on protocols using one-way error correction, this is not quite a strict requirement --- in theory, one could use a procedure involving two-way communication (such as CASCADE), as long as $\cmax$ includes all the communicated bits, not just those sent from Alice to Bob.
-Another possibility worth considering might be adaptive procedures that adjust to the noise level encountered during execution of the protocol, rather than the expected noise level (again, making sure to halt once $\cmax$ bits are communicated, where $\cmax$ is defined beforehand based on the expected behaviour).
+The critical point to remember is that $\cmax$ is a value to be fixed before the protocol begins, and Alice and Bob \emph{must} only use exactly that many bits (or up to the corresponding maximum allowed number of bits, in the case of variable-length error-correction) when actually executing the protocol.
+With this in mind, we remark that while we mainly focus on protocols using one-way error correction, this is not quite a strict requirement --- in theory, one could use a procedure involving two-way communication (such as Cascade), as long as $\cmax$ accounts for \emph{all} the communicated bits, not just those sent from Alice to Bob.\footnote{We stress that care must be taken when interpreting this claim in the context of existing results regarding such protocols: for instance, some works on the Cascade protocol only analyze the number of bits sent from Alice to Bob, which would not be valid as an upper bound on $\cmax$ in our context.} Another possibility worth considering might be adaptive procedures that adjust to the noise level encountered during execution of the protocol, rather than the expected noise level (again, making sure to halt if they reach the maximum allowed number of bits corresponding to the pre-chosen $\cmax$ value).

 We remark that in our situation, if we assume that $\prnoscale{\hat{A} = \hat{B} |X = x, Y = y}_\mathrm{hon}$ is the same for all $x\in\inX,y\in\inYt$ (in which case it must equal $\wexp$), then for the $y\in\inYt$ terms in Eq.~\eqref{eq:ECrate} we have